 - The major causes of morbidity and mortality from aplastic anaemia include infection and bleeding.

 - Complications of bone marrow transplantation - eg, graft-versus-host disease, graft failure.

-- Paroxysmal nocturnal haemoglobinuria and myelodysplastic syndrome commonly arise in patients with aplastic anaemia.
+- Paroxysmal nocturnal haemoglobinuria, acute myeloid leukaemia and myelodysplastic syndrome may arise in patients with aplastic anaemia.

 - Aplastic anaemia has a varied clinical course; some patients have mild symptoms that necessitate little or no therapy, whereas others present with life-threatening pancytopenia representing a medical emergency.

 - Non-severe aplastic anaemia is seldom life-threatening and in most cases no therapy is necessary.

 - The two-year mortality rate with supportive care alone for patients with severe or very severe aplastic anaemia is about 80%; invasive fungal infections and overwhelming bacterial sepsis are the most common causes of death.

 - Improvements in bone marrow transplantation and immunosuppression have increased the number of long-term survivors of patients with aplastic anaemia.